gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 Well, turns out, gets doesn't have limits on reading size.

-What that means, is that, if we were to put 99 characters, it'll write 99 characters onto `remote_user.username`.
+What it means is that, if we were to put 99 characters, it'll write 99 characters onto `remote_user.username`.

 > But `remote_user.username` is only 64 characters long, what will happen ?
 {: .prompt-info }